Hilaire Belloc: Poetry

 The tale of "Matilda who told lies and was burned to death" was adapted into the play Matilda Liar! by Debbie Isitt.
 Quentin Blake, the illustrator, described Belloc as at one and the same time the overbearing adult and mischievous child.
 Roald Dahl was a follower.
-But Belloc has broader if sourer scope.
+But Belloc had a broader, if sourer, scope.
 For example, with Lord Lundy (who was "far too freely moved to Tears"):